Koala Kid: Plot

 Hamish plans to take photos of Johnny doing heroic stuff and make him famous as Koala Kid, so when they get back to the circus, they can get in the main act rather than the freak show and earn Hamish more money.
 Bog is not impressed with his gang getting chased by a koala, so he orders them to capture Koala Kid.
 In the chase, Miranda's younger sister Charlotte gets covered with cosmetic powder and mistaken for the Koala Kid resulting in her getting kidnapped.
-The billabong residents plan to rescue Charlotte but must cross the dangerous "Bungle Bungles" on their way to Precipice Lake.
+The billabong residents plan to rescue Charlotte but must cross the dangerous "Bungle Bungles" on their way to Precipice Lake, while at the same time, Johnny is almost devoured by the mulga snakes Monty and Merlin.
 This convinces Hamish to go along with Johnny's conscience and join the team to rescue Charlotte.

 Johnny accidentally saves the day a few times during the trip, but Miranda is still not impressed.
 The two fall into a sinkhole and tell the rest of them to go on ahead.
-A giant goanna named Bull with a thorn in its foot hunts them.
-Johnny saves Miranda but soon realizes the lizard is suffering and pulls out the thorn.
-Bull becomes friends with Johnny, and the two koalas ride it out of the caves.
-Just as Miranda starts to take a liking to Johnny, Boris, the vulture, reveals that Johnny is just a freak show act and the "Koala Kid" thing is just a lie.
+A giant monitor lizard befriends Johnny and names her Bull, he and Miranda ride it out of the caves.
+Just as Miranda starts to take a liking to Johnny, Boris then reveals that Johnny is just a freak show act and the "Koala Kid" thing is just a lie.
 Miranda tells him to leave but finds out that the gang will need to bring a koala to Bog instead of the real Koala Kid, and Charlotte will have to do.
 Miranda offers to take her place.
 Charlotte goes to find Johnny while the kangaroo and the wombat army manage to distract and capture all the gang but the vulture.

-Charlotte finds Johnny along with Hamish, Higgens, and a prophetic peg-leg wombat named Quint, and they decide to help Johnny get what he really wants: Miranda.
+Charlotte finds Johnny along with Hamish, Higgens, and a prophetic peg-leg wombat named Quint, and they decide to help Johnny get what he wants: Miranda.
 Johnny calls Bull and rides off, saving Miranda.
 Bog shows up and gives chase, so they head to the circus hoping the Wild Bushman will be able to tame Bog.
 Bog proves too powerful until Johnny uses the boomerang to bring down the big top on top of Bog (and himself).

-Johnny, Miranda, and Bull become the main attraction, and the bad guys get sold as pets.
+Johnny, Miranda, and Bull become the main attraction, and the bad guys are sold as pets.
 Johnny asks Miranda if she likes her new life, but she is unsure.
 Plan B is they ride off into the sunset together.